The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 Spiralizer 7-Blade Spiral Slicer ($25.97, originally $27.99; amazon.com)

-Will you be hosting guests that follow keto, low carb, paleo, raw, vegan or gluten-free diets?
+Will you be hosting guests that follow keto, low-carb, paleo, raw, vegan or gluten-free diets?
 If the answer is yes, and you don’t know what low-carb dishes to serve them, then this Spiralizer 7-Blade Spiral Slicer can save the day.
 Skip the high-carb pasta dishes and instead use this dishwasher-safe spiralizer to serve up some delicious veggie noodles made from carrots, zucchini, squash, cucumbers and more.
 During testing, its seven provided blades turned out perfect spirals, with almost all requiring barely any exertion on our part.
-Its blades for vermicelli, spaghetti, fettuccine, curly fry, chips/ribbons, fine groovy chips and coarse groovy chips are all clearly labeled by name.
+Its blades for vermicelli, spaghetti, fettuccine, curly fries, chips/ribbons, fine groovy chips and coarse groovy chips are all clearly labeled by name.

 Read more from our testing of spiralizers here.